Last updated on March 21st, 2018

 Dished Out Junk Science

-The research team, specializing in head and neck cancer, attempted to prove that vaping was no safer than smoking.
+The research team, specializing in head and neck cancer, attempted to prove that vaping was harmful and no safer than smoking.
 Researchers submerged human cells in full-strength e-liquid for 8 weeks; topping up the e-liquid every three days.

 The tests were conducted in Petri dishes (in vitro) which according to medical professionals cannot replicate the human environment or “real world” conditions.